hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 # 5 boxes with boxes.cpp

 See the top of boxes.cpp for instructions on how to run the file.
 It has been highly optimized for speed.
 Although 4 boxes takes much less than 1 second, 5 boxes takes a couple days to finish its recursive (brute force) search on a single CPU core.
+It would take years for code that is not optimized.

 I ran boxes.cpp with the proper lines uncommented so that it printed all 66 states that can result at a recursion depth of 6, meaning that there are 66 ways of placing the first 6 numbers.
 This runtime was 0 milliseconds.